Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- He's connected on 3.0 threes per game, or 19.4% of his team's makes from beyond the arc this season.
+- He's put up 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.

-- Giving up 111.6 points per game, the Suns are the sixth-ranked team in the league defensively.
+- Conceding 111.6 points per contest, the Suns are the sixth-ranked squad in the NBA defensively.

-- The Suns concede 42.9 rebounds per contest, ranking 11th in the league.
+- The Suns allow 42.9 rebounds per contest, ranking 11th in the NBA.

 - The Suns are the third-ranked team in the league, conceding 23.4 assists per game.

-- Looking at 3-pointers, the Suns have allowed 11.4 makes per game, third in the league.
+- The Suns allow 11.4 made 3-pointers per contest, third-ranked in the league.

 Michael Porter Jr. vs. the Suns